 Where fc is frequency center (Hz), fH is the high frequency (Hz), fL is the high frequency (Hz).

 Result and Discussion

 Based on the initial DC bias circuit using the voltage divider circuit as shown in Figure 2, the simulation results of voltage and current are presented in Table 3.

-Table 3

-The Results of The Obtained DC Bias Current and Voltage From Simulation